Do You Know What to Bring to an Open House? We Can Help!

 Whether you’re just starting your search for a new home or you’ve been searching for some time, an open house is a fantastic way to see what’s out there.
 Since buying a house is probably one of the most important decisions of your life, you’ll want to be prepared.

-The items you should absolutely bring with you include that list of questions you’d like the listing agent to answer and a way to take notes so you can go over them later.
-Try to bring a tape measure or a list of dimensions regarding your larger pieces of furniture so you can get an idea of whether or not your things will even fit in the house, or both.
+You should absolutely bring with you a list of questions you’d like the listing agent to answer and a way to take notes and photos so you can go over them later.
+Bring a tape measure or a list of dimensions regarding your larger pieces of furniture so you can get an idea of whether or not your things will fit in the house or both.

 Although you may not find a house with everything on your must-have list, open houses can be a great way to see what matters most to you — and that’s all that really matters.